NEW: A Guatemalan official says there is no register of McAfee entering his country

 Three people have been detained for questioning in the killing, police have said, and investigators are pursuing multiple leads.

-In February 2010, he started QuorumEx, which says on its website to be trying to “reinvent the way modern medicine combats and disarms pathogenic bacteria.”
+In February 2010, he started QuorumEx, which is trying to “reinvent the way modern medicine combats and disarms pathogenic bacteria,” according to its website.

 Journalist Miguel Sala and CNN’s Martin Savidge, Fernando del Rincon, Camilo Egana, Joe Sterling and Jessica King contributed to this report.